-This record time was a big deal for a few reasons.
-As mentioned previously, most of the records beat the previous record by a small fraction of a second.
-This new time was 0.75 seconds faster than the previous record which is an unheard of jump in the 3×3 event.
-Since the record was such a leap in speed, it also became the first official sub-4 seconds solve.
-Unfortunately, no one was filming the solve but we are lucky enough to have the surveillance footage showing the solve that Yusheng Du posted on his YouTube channel.
+As mentioned previously, most of the records beat the previous record by only a small fraction of a second.
+This new time was 0.75 seconds faster than the previous record which is unheard of in the 3×3 event.
+Since the record was such a leap in speed, it also became the first official sub-4 seconds official solve.
+Unfortunately, no one was filming the solve.
+However, we are lucky enough to have the surveillance footage showing the solve that Yusheng Du posted on his YouTube channel:

 Will anyone ever beat this new record time?

 It’s a valid question.
 Solve times like Yusheng Du’s are getting close to the point where it’s physically impossible to beat.
 The time it takes for the brain to examine, recognize and communicate to the hands what moves need to be completed and the average turns per second of a speed solver are limiting factors to what the fastest time can be whittled down to.
 When the record was still in the mid/low 4 second range, cubers were confident someone could still beat it by a fraction of a second.
 Time will tell, but dropping the record by 0.75 seconds might have placed Du’s record in the unbeatable tier for many years to come.